Rauda111/c4_rust_-Al-Hiyar/README.md

 The file c4_rust_comparison.pdf provides an in-depth comparison between this Rust implementation and the original C4 compiler, including design decisions, performance insights, and challenges encountered during the rewrite.

+# Collaboration and GitHub Workflow

+- **Repository Name:**
+  The GitHub repository is named `c4_rust_-Al-Hiyar`.

+- **Commit History:**
+  Both team members, **Rauda** and **Almaha**, have contributed equally to the project.
+Each commit message clearly indicates individual work on major features.
+For example:
+  - "Rauda: Implemented lexer"
+  - "Almaha: Added floating‑point support"
+  - "Rauda: Fixed VM instruction parsing"

+- **Branching and Pull Requests:**
+  Features and bug fixes have been developed on separate branches and merged via pull requests to facilitate code review and collaboration.

+# Conclusion

+This project demonstrates a self-hosting C compiler implemented in Rust with enhanced safety, maintainability, and a bonus feature for floating‑point support.
+Follow the instructions above to build, run, and test the compiler.
+For further details, please refer to the in-code documentation and the comparison report.